 Cenote Angelita is located 15 minutes away from the Ko’ox Dive shop on the road going south towards Chetumal.
 It has a parking lot, bathrooms and dive tables for assembling your equipment.
 You’ll need to walk along a 150-foot path through the jungle to get to the cenote.
 There is no nearby store to buy food or drinks and no showers.
 But, once there, you will see stairs and a small platform for easy access to the water.
 No jumps are required here.
 But you do need to be cautious with your dive equipment.
-This cenote is so deep that if you lose something it will be hard for the Ko’ox Diving team to find!

 The cenote is located 17 kilometres south of Tulum on the road to Chetumal.
 It’s very clearly signposted.
 After you arrive you only need to walk through the jungle for a few minutes to find the sinkhole, which looks like a picturesque little lake surrounded by trees.
 The path leads directly to it and there is easy access now provided by the stairs and a platform.

 Cenote Angelita diving – the experience

 You will need to be an advanced diver to get the full Cenote Angelita diving experience.
 It offers something truly unique even compared to the many other fascinating cenotes on the Yucatan peninsula but it is very deep indeed.
 The dense hydrogen sulfate cloud which separates the fresh water above from the salt water below creates a one-of-a-kind effect which really has to be seen to be believed.

 Diving here with Ko’ox is a deep 1-tank dive which lasts 40 minutes.
 The water temperature is usually a little over 25°C.